RightzZ/structure_gen/Texturing.md

 Please ensure that you have completed training the Pix2Pix model with real plant images, and that the plant masks have been properly generated and processed in the preceding steps.

-We have already trained a model for the hawthorn (車輪梅) species, which you can download and use.
+We have already trained a model for the hawthorn, amodal and komatsuna species, which you can download from Google Drive and use.
-Please put the model in `mask_generation/proc/texturing/pix2pix/ckpt/hawthorn`.
+Please put the model in `mask_generation/proc/texturing/pix2pix/ckpt`.
 Besides, if you want to use your own .pth model, please put in the same directory with the species name.(e.g. `ckpt/komatsuna`)

 Also, you should check your mask data.
 According to the earlier processing steps, your mask directory should include at